 Unused Development Rights = Total Development Rights – Actual Building Square Footage

-As per the example above assuming an allowable buildable floor area of 100,000 but on a lot with a 60,000 sq ft building.
+Let’s assume we have a property with an allowable buildable floor area of 100,000 sqft but on a lot with an existing 60,000 sq ft building.

 Unused Development Rights = 100,000 – 60,000

 Available Development Rights = 40,000 square feet in this example.
-These are the Air Rights.
+These are the Air Rights, which can be sold 40,000sf.

 What Do You Do With Air Rights?